 Canker sores can be painful and irritating.
-While they should heal on their own within a week, there are ways to speed up this process and reduce the discomfort.
+Although they should heal without treatment, there are remedies for speeding up this process and reducing discomfort.

-Canker sores should heal on their own, but there are ways to relieve pain, speed up healing, and prevent infection.
-These include:
+Canker sores should heal without treatment.
+However, there are ways to relieve pain, speed up healing, and prevent infection.

-Applying topical, over-the-counter medication, usually in the form of a gel or paste, directly to the canker sore.
-This prevents the ulcer from being irritated by spicy or acidic food, or by being touched.
+A person can apply OTC medication directly to the canker sore, usually in the form of a gel or a paste.
+This prevents the ulcer from irritation caused by spicy or acidic food, as well as by touching.

-Special patches or bandages can be placed over the canker sore.
-These are designed to stick to the inside of the mouth and will protect the ulcer from irritation.
+A person can also place specialized patches or bandages over the canker sore.
+These stick to the inside of the mouth and protect the ulcer from irritation.

 2. Using a mouth rinse

-Rinsing the mouth with an over-the-counter rinse to clean the area and provide relief from pain or discomfort.
+Rinsing the mouth with an OTC rinse can help a person keep the area clean and provide relief from pain or discomfort.

-A person should choose a mouth rinse that has antiseptic properties to prevent infection and to numb the inside of the mouth.
+A person should choose a mouth rinse with antiseptic properties.
+This can help prevent infection and numb painful sensations inside of the mouth.

 3. Using a salt rinse

 People may choose to use a natural alternative, such as a salt solution, to promote healing.